Being a Fullstack Developer makes me to research and keep up with Tech Trends in order to keep myself up-to-date.

 Let’s imagine a Car.
 React and Vue (Libraries) are the Engine, which means, you need to pick a Chassis, a Car glass, Tyres, Rims, Muffler, etc…. and Angular (Framework) is like going to a Car Dealer and just buying a Car, they’ll just give you a key and you start driving it.
 But you can still change the Tyres to better ones, get more efficient Rims, get a better Engine.

 Vue’s value proposition is it’s size and it’s simple nature.
-Ok, good selling point, but makes no sense in comparing Vue with Angular.
+Ok… good selling point, but makes no sense in comparing Vue with Angular.
 Vue is only one small part of a bigger piece of engineering.
-Even if you choose Vue, you’re going to need Routing, probably some sort of Redux Framework, you’ll also probably want Typescript, Themes, etc… (I’m not saying Vue doesn’t come with some of these features), but in the end, after you finish building “your car”, you’ll probably endup with a similar size as Angular.
+Even if you choose Vue, you’re going to need Routing, probably some sort of Redux Framework, you’ll also probably want Typescript, Themes, etc… (I’m not saying Vue doesn’t come with some of these features), but in the end, after you finish building “your car”, you’ll probably endup with a similar size as Angular, Angular just makes most of those decisions for you.

 What should i choose?